 - to integrate all services provided in the community by supporting a case management model

-- to promote respect and cooperation, valuing the opinions of all those involved in the care of medically fragile children/children with long term health condiitons.
+- to promote respect and cooperation, valuing the opinions of all those involved in the care of medically fragile children/children with long term, chronic health condiitons.